Sportdradar’s Betradar has signed a deal with DOJO Madness that will enable bookies to offer eSports betting products.

 Betradar aims to make the most out of the recent closure of major skin-betting sites.
 The company will cover the void in this market and is determined to make substantial revenues.
 The Betradar-DOJO Madness eight-year deal states that major upfront payments for DOJO Madness and a portion of revenue allocation.

 Las Vegas Bookies to Promote eSports Betting

-The Nevada Gaming Policy Committee is discussing how to incorporate eSports betting into the Las Vegas’ licensed sportsbooks.
-The recent consensus was that eSports betting product won’t require new legislations but will require minor regulation amendments.
+The Nevada Gaming Policy Committee is discussing how to incorporate eSports betting into Las Vegas’ licensed sportsbooks.
+The recent consensus was that eSports betting products won’t require new legislation but will require minor regulation amendments.
 The state committee will start public discussions in Q4 to allow bookies to offer eSports betting products in early 2017.

 The main issue that has emerged from the potential approval of eSports betting would be match-fixing and game-hacking incidents.
 Nevada promotes wagers for terrestrial eSports contests which are considered less prone to digital glitches.